Gurux/Gurux.DLMS.AMI/README.md

 http://localhost:64881/api/info

 You can see a list of REST interfaces that you can use to control the Gurux.DLMS.AMI.
+This is in-memory database.
+All your actions are lost when you close the application.

 GXDLMSDirector
 ===========================